Rats’ teeth are designed for gnawing. Rats gnaw relentlessly to keep their teeth filed and prevent them from growing out of proportion.

 Rats can deliver strong bites while gnawing due to the musculature of their jaws.
 The attachment point of the muscles in their lower jaws moves forward toward the nose than in humans and other mammals.

-Moreover, the muscles attached to the lower jaw are anchored in the eye sockets just behind the eyeballs.
-This is why a rat’s eyeballs will vibrate in and out as they chew.
+Moreover, the muscles attached to the lower jaw are anchored in the eye sockets just behind the eyeballs, which is why a rat’s eyeballs vibrate in and out as it chews.

 Do Rats’ Teeth Grow Back?